InformaticsMatters/jenkins-slave-python-centos7/README.md

-# An OpenShift Jenkins Slave Agent Image for "python"
+# An OpenShift Jenkins Slave Agent Image for "Python 2"
 This is a Jenkins slave image built on the OpenShift Jenkins Base slave that adds [Python] to the image.
 It should be suitable for OpenShift Origin v3.6/v3.7 deployments.
 A matching